Reeche/twitter_moralfoundations/README.md

     - remove words containing @ and http
     - replace corresponding unicode with äöüß
     - lower character and split
-4. match.py: count occurences of moral dictionary words
+4. match.py: count occurences of moral dictionary words.
+Output is a dictionary with party and count for each category.
+This output need to be saved in a csv as input for chi_test.py.
+5. chi_test.py: does chi-square test for scores
+6. countfrequency.py: counts most most occuring words after omitting stopwords